-Benefit Description You pay Covered medications and supplies High Option We cover the following medications and supplies prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase, except those listed as Not covered- Insulin Diabetic Supplies limited to: Disposable needles and syringes for the administration of covered medications.
-Oral fertility drugs - Clomiphene citrate and Progesterone - limited to one year, per lifetime.
-Injectable Drugs: Coverage of prescription drugs administered by intravenous or intramuscular injection in a clinic or office setting are covered only when coverage criteria are met and when prior authorization is issued, unless required for immediate treatment of an acute medical problem.
-Prescription drugs administered subcutaneously are considered outpatient prescription drugs, regardless if self-administered or administered by a health care provider.
-Tier One - \$5 Tier Two -\$20 Tier Three - \$50 Tier Four - \$100 Note: If there is no generic equivalent available, you will still have to pay the brand name copay.
-Note: Patients wishing to use a formulary name brand medication instead of Note: Specialty drugs - see Section 10 for definition a covered generic equivalent may choose to do so but will pay the cost difference between the formulary brand and the formulary generic in addition to the brand copay.
-Drugs for sexual dysfunction are limited.
+Benefit Description You pay Covered medications and supplies High Option We cover the following medications and supplies prescribed by a Plan physician and obtained Tier One - \$5 from a Plan pharmacy or through our mail order program: Tier Two -\$20 • Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase, except those listed as Not covered - Tier Three - \$50 • Insulin Tier Four - \$100 Diabetic Supplies limited to: Note: If there is no - Disposable needles and syringes for the administration of covered medications. generic equivalent • Oral fertility drugs - Clomiphene citrate and Progesterone - limited to one year, per lifetime. available, you will • Injectable Drugs: Coverage of prescription drugs administered by intravenous or intramuscular injection in a clinic or office setting are covered only when coverage criteria are met and when prior authorization is issued, unless required for immediate treatment of an acute medical problem.
+Prescription drugs administered subcutaneously are considered outpatient prescription drugs, regardless if self-administered or administered by a health care provider. still have to pay the brand name copay.
+Note: Patients wishing to use a formulary name brand medication instead of a covered generic Note: Specialty drugs - see Section 10 for definition equivalent may choose to do so but will pay the cost difference between the formulary brand and the formulary generic in addition to the brand copay. • Drugs for sexual dysfunction are limited.
 Contact the Plan for dose limits.
 50% copayment up to the doses limit and all charges after that Women's contraceptive drugs and devices.
 The "morning after pill" is considered preventive service under contraceptives, with no cost to the member if prescribed by a physician and purchased at a network pharmacy.
 The "morning after pill" should be addressed under the pharmacy benefit as an over-the counter (OTC) emergency contraceptive drug.
-All Charges Preventive care medications High Option Medications to promote better health as recommended by ACA.
-Nothing The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy. • Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg • Liquid iron supplements for children age 6 months -1 year Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older
+Preventive care medications High Option Medications to promote better health as recommended by ACA.
+Nothing The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy. • Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age • Folic acid supplements for women of childbearing age 400 & 800 mcg • Liquid iron supplements for children age 6 months -1 year • Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6